KeraniTechnologies/KauriHealth/README.md

 Jupyter Notebook Tasks

-·	   Mosaicking of lidar raster tiles
+·	   Mosaicking of LiDAR raster tiles

 .
 Create tree canopy height model from open source LiDAR

 .
-Acquire multispectral satellite data of the region
+Acquire multispectral satellite data of the region and create vegetation indices models

 Ongoing To Do list: